marsdrums/test-tutorial/visual-quality/index.md

 One-pole filters disegned to operate on messages, matrices, and textures.

 Although simple, this low-pass filter can be very effective.
 It's implemented as a running average between the values in the current frame, and the values filtered in the previous frames.
-Depending on whether your position values are represented, you can implement a custom one-pole filter to smooth out messages, matrices, or textures.
-The filter is controlled by an interpolation value (within the range [0; 1]) that decides how much to "take" from the current frame, and how much from the previous frame.
+Depending on how your position values are represented, you can implement a custom one-pole filter to smooth out messages, matrices, or textures.
+The filter is controlled by an interpolation value (within the range [0;1]) that decides how much to "take" from the current frame, and how much from the previous frame.

 ### Bi-quadratic filters and Butterworth filters